hdeleon99/Leetcode-Solutions-with-Explanations/HW6/README.txt

             push to the priority queue the list of this_cost and this_city calculated above if the return statement above never executes, then it is not possible to return a minimum cost so return -1
+The time complexity is: O(V+E), each vertex and edge will be visited at most once